-At these rates of speed, the precise and secure seating of tapered toolholders in the spindle becomes even more critical.
+If the precise and secure seating of tapered toolholders in the spindle becomes even more critical.
 So much so, that failing to pay attention to this single detail can lead to decreased productivity, less precise machining, reduced tool life and even damaged workpieces.

-However, that is precisely what is occurring in aerospace machining due to an often overlooked, even ignored, link in the chain: poorly designed retention knobs that-when tightened-create a bulge in the small end of the taper that prevents full contact and proper seating in the spindle.
+However, that is precisely what is occurring in aerospace machining due to an often overlooked, even ignored, link in the chain: poorly designed retention knobs that - when tightened - create a bulge in the small end of the taper that prevents full contact and proper seating in the spindle.
+Yet despite widespread evidence of uneven wear patterns and simple "touch-off" tests that immediately identify it as a widespread issue, the industry has largely ignored this aspect of machining and, unwittingly, is paying a significant price for it.